-Since the Company accepted this put right from UBS in October 2008, the Company intends to sell these auction-rate securities at par to UBS commencing in June 2010.
-The cumulative impairment related to these auction-rate securities of \$0.7 million was therefore considered to be other-than-temporary in accordance with the provisions of ASC 320-10-35 and ASC 320-10-50 and has been recorded in other income (expense) in the Condensed Consolidated Statement of Operations.
+Since the Company accepted this put right from UBS in October 2008, the Company classified these as trading securities.
+The cumulative impairment related to these auction-rate securities was \$0.3 million and \$0.7 million at June 30, 2010 and December 31, 2009, respectively.
+The change in the impairment was recorded in accordance with the provisions of ASC 320-10-35 and ASC 320-10-50 in other income (expense) in the Condensed Consolidated Statement of Operations.

 Having accepted UBS' rights offering and elected the fair value option under ASC 820-10-35, the Company valued the resulting put right at fair value which was estimated to be equal to the par value of the auction-rate securities less their fair value as determined by management.
-The value of the put right was \$0.7 million, the effect of which has been recorded by the Company in other income (expense) in the Condensed Consolidated Statement of Operations.
+The value of the put right was \$0.3 million and \$0.7 million, at June 30, 2010 and December 31, 2009, respectively.
+The change in the value of the put right has been recorded by the Company in other income (expense) in the Condensed Consolidated Statement of Operations.